JinfanTang/GeoSR/README.md

 This repository contains the official implementation of our EMNLP 2026 Findings paper: **GeoGR²: Zero-Shot Geospatial Inference via Geostatistically-Guided Iterative Refinement with LLMs**.

-> **GeoGR²** (Geostatistically-Guided Iterative Refinement) is a zero-shot framework that leverages LLMs for geospatial inference through an iterative refinement pipeline: **GeoLLM** generates initial predictions, and **GeoSR** refines them across multiple rounds using geostatistical guidance.
+> **GeoGR²** (Geostatistically-Guided Iterative Refinement) is a zero-shot framework that leverages LLMs for geospatial inference through an iterative refinement pipeline: **GeoLLM** generates initial predictions, and **GeoGR²** refines them across multiple rounds using geostatistical guidance.